 Where We Stand: Retirement Security

+The Social Security system is one of the most successful anti-poverty programs in our nation’s history.
+Social Security is more than just a retirement program, providing benefits to children, disabled workers, and surviving spouses as well as retirees.
 Because women live longer, they depend on Social Security’s guaranteed, inflation-adjusted lifetime benefits for more years than do men:

 Improving Retirement Security for Women